 Many people today are familiar with the term YOGA.
-In major cities and even small towns throughout the world, yoga studios and yoga pants abound, and the word yoga can be seen and heard on a daily basis.
+In major cities and even small towns throughout the world, yoga studios abound, and the word yoga can be seen and heard on a daily basis.
 But do all those discussing yoga have the same thing in mind when using that word?

 When hearing the word Yoga, the first things that comes to many peoples’ minds are physical exercises, stretching, and yoga poses.
 However, Yoga is much more that just exercise.
 The real meaning of yoga is “union”—union of mind, intellect, emotions, and body, and union of the individual with the universal.
 It is a physical, mental, and spiritual discipline originating in ancient India.